Welcome back to the How to Sew a Simple Dress series. So glad you’re still with me!

 Next, pin at the notches in the SA.

-Finally, pin between the notches (shown), placing the pins about a hand’s width apart — parallel to the cutting line in the SA.
+Finally, pin between the notches, placing the pins no closer than a hand’s width apart — parallel to the cutting line in the SA.
 (Once you’ve become a pro, this step can be optional.)

 Now, that every thing is secured, it’s time to…